mward19/ImageAI/README.md

     * Install the Julia extension
       * Open VScode and press command[⌘], shift[⇧], [X]
       * Search Julia and install the 'Julia Language Support' extension
     * You are now ready to use Julia in VScode!
+6. Set up SSH Multiplexing
+    * Setting up ssh multiplexing can make your life significantly easier.
+This can allow you to ssh with your credentials once, and if the connection is still open, have subsequent ssh sessions run without having to authenticate again.
+In other words, you don't have to enter your password and verification code as often.
+    * Go to https://rc.byu.edu/wiki/index.php?page=SSH+Multiplexing and follow the steps in the documentation.
+7. Set up Python in the supercomputer
+    * Go to https://rc.byu.edu/wiki/?page=Python and follow the steps in the documentation.

-6. Do Chapters 1, 2, and 9 of [Giordano](https://drive.google.com/drive/folders/1fRZ3O7edJSBFz9f5hYGVnzf6_JLeRBmc?usp=sharing) and pass it off
+8. Do Chapters 1, 2, and 9 of [Giordano](https://drive.google.com/drive/folders/1fRZ3O7edJSBFz9f5hYGVnzf6_JLeRBmc?usp=sharing) and pass it off